A Subtle Way to Improve Your Smile

 A shorter series with 10 to 15 aligners may suit mild alignment concerns.
 More advanced cases may need 20 or more aligners over several stages, which can increase the overall cost. - Length of treatment:

-Treatment plans under 12 months tend to fall at the lower end of the pricing scale.
-Longer plans, particularly those over 18 to 24 months, may involve more reviews, refinements, or replacement aligners, all of which contribute to the final fee.
+Treatment plans under 12 months would have fewer aligners and may have lower cost.
+Longer plans, particularly those over 18 to 24 months, may involve additional reviews, refinements, or replacement aligners, all of which contribute to the final fee.

 Do clear aligners hurt?

 Clear aligners may cause a feeling of pressure, especially when switching to a new set.
-This gentle pressure is how the aligners gradually guide your teeth into their planned positions.
+This pressure is part of how the aligners gradually guide your teeth into their planned positions.
 The sensation is usually temporary and often settles within two to three days as your mouth adjusts.

 Aligners are made from smooth plastic and do not include brackets or wires, which can reduce the chance of irritation.
 However, comfort levels vary from person to person.
 If discomfort continues beyond a few days, becomes more intense, or affects eating or speaking, it’s recommended to contact your dental professional for advice.